-- H. Program Income: The City received \$99,250 in program income from CDBG activities. - I. HUD-Approved Neighborhood Revitalization Strategy: The City of Lancaster does not have a HUD-approved neighborhood revitalization strategy; however, census tract 9008.06 within the North Downtown Transit Village project has been federally defined as a "Qualified Census Tract" for additional federal funding.
+- H. Program Income: The City received \$99,250 in program income from CDBG activities in the 2007 Program Year and expended those funds in the 2008 Program Year. - I. HUD-Approved Neighborhood Revitalization Strategy: The City of Lancaster does not have a HUD-approved neighborhood revitalization strategy; however, census tract 9008.06 within the North Downtown Transit Village project has been federally defined as a "Qualified Census Tract" for additional federal funding.